PhilLockett/UnitTest/README.md

 error.
 Deleting "timings.txt" will cause this file to be regenerated when the tests are next run.

-The 25% tolerance can be adjusted by calling the SET_TOLERANCE(value) macro.
+The default 25% tolerance can be adjusted by calling the SET_TOLERANCE(value) macro.
 The 'value' parameter is specified as a decimal, so for example an acceptable deviation of 25% would be set by calling SET_TOLERANCE(0.25).
+Time checking can be disbled by setting the tolerance to 0.0.

 **Performance tools should be used if precise timing is required.**

 ## Cloning and Running
 To clone, build and run this code, execute the following unix/linux commands:

     git clone https://github.com/PhilLockett/UnitTest.git